 BusinessCase / Forbes LatinAmerica

-Luis Carlos Chacón leads the BusinessCase team, a global firm that works with multinational FMCG's identifying emerging and future business opportunities and how to connecting between consumers, markets and innovations.
-Also, has been a columnist for Forbes Latin America for several years with a focus on economics and industries, and currently pursuing a graduate degree in Global Business at the University of Oxford (where previously graduated in Strategy and Innovation), his educational background also includes studies in Design Thinking at Stanford, and Futures at the Universities of Manchester, and Houston.
+Luis Carlos Chacón leads the BusinessCase team, a Boutique-Global-Firm that works with multinational FMCG's identifying emerging and future business opportunities.
+Also, has been a columnist for Forbes Latin America for several years, and currently pursuing a postgraduate degree in Global Business at the University of Oxford (where previously graduated in Strategy and Innovation), his educational background also includes studies at Stanford, The University of Manchester, and Houston University.

 Morten Sivertsvik is currently research director in Nofima department of Processing Technology.
 He has a PhD in food science (NMBU, Ås, Norway), MSc in chemical engineering (NTNU, Trondheim, Norway) and packaging economist (DNE, Oslo, Norway).
 Morten has been working in Nofima for 27 years as a scientist or research leader and has been involved in numerus seafood processing, preservation and packaging related innovation and research projects.
 Morten has authored approx. 50 peer-reviewed papers, several book chapters and has participated in among other in the following ongoing or recent international projects; n-Chitopack, ForBioPlast, SafeFishDish, ActiBioSafe, FurtureEuAqua.